+Search field: allows you enter a text string into the field and then search the MEdia Net database for matches.
+Once you have entered a word, press the Right Navigation key to select the Search button and press the (nk) key to begin your search.

 - My Links: provides you with quick access to your those sites which you have setup in this category.
-Highlight one of these entries and press the () key to launch that web page. - Categories: provides you with a list of MEdia Net web pages containing links to a variety of special interest sites.
-Highlight a selection from this list and press the () key.
-These categories can be edited from within Customize MEdia Net.

-Note: Prior to using these services, you must complete the MEdia Net registration process located at: att.com/wireless, or you must agree to the terms of the service agreement and setup the service on your handset.

-My Account: provides you with access to a listing of your most recent purchases and available product (services).
-From the My Account screen, highlight My Purchases and press the () key to begin.
+Highlight one of these entries and press the (ork) key to launch that web page. - Categories: provides you with a list of MEdia Net web pages containing links to a variety of special interest sites.
+Highlight a selection from this list and press the (or) key.
+These categories can be edited from within Customize MEdia Net. - Note: Prior to using these services, you must complete the MEdia Net registration process located at: att.com/wireless, or you must agree to the terms of the service agreement and setup the service on your handset. - My Account: provides you with access to a listing of your most recent purchases and available product (services).
+From the My Account screen, highlight My Purchases and press the key to begin. - Customize MEdia Net: provides you with a list of MEdia Net setup and service options which allow you to configure different aspects of the MEdia Net experience.
+Highlight a selection from this list and press the ( ) key. - Edit My Links: provides you with a list of available Internet links which you can choose to add to your My Links section of the main Media Net homepage.
+To add a link, navigate to the Add to My Links section, highlight an entry, and press the @ key.
+To remove a link, navigate to the Move/Delete Links section, highlight an entry, and press the @ key.
+From the Edit My Links page, highlight Remove, and press the @ key.

-- - Edit My Links: provides you with a list of available Internet links which you can choose to add to your My Links section of the main Media Net homepage.
-To add a link, navigate to the Add to My Links section, highlight an entry, and press the () key.
-To remove a link, navigate to the Move/Delete Links section, highlight an entry, and press the () key.
-From the Edit My Links page, highlight Remove, and press the) key. - Edit Categories: allows you to edit those category entries which appear on the MEdia Net homepage.
-Atthough the first four entries (MHAT'S HOT, Tones, Games, Pics, and CV) can not be removed, the remaining entries can be toggled on or off.
-Highlight a category entry and press the line key to toggle it on (appear on the page) or off (remove it from the homepage). - Parental Controls: provides you with settings which can be configured to restrict certain media content from being downloaded on the phone.
-(For more information, refer to "Parental Controls" on page 40..) - Username & Password: allows you to setup a username and password prior to gaining access to the MEdia Net homepage and related services.
+- Edit Categories: allows you to edit those category entries which appear on the MEdia Net homepage.
+Although the first four entries (WHAT'S HOT, Tones, Games, Pics, and CV) can not be removed, the remaining entries can be toggled on or off.
+Highlight a category entry and press the (in) key to toggle it on (appear on the page) or off (remove it from the homepage). - Parental Controls: provides you with settings which can be configured to restrict certain media content from being downloaded on the phone.
+(For more information, refer to "Parental Controls" on page 113.) - Username & Password: allows you to setup a username and password prior to gaining access to the MEdia Net homepage and related services.